hamzagamouh/pt-lm-gnn/README.md

 To generate our result tables, please run  `python scripts/create_result_tables.py`

 ## Models
 We trained two major architectures : Graph Convolutional Networks (GCN) and Graph Attention Networks (GAT) for all cutoff  distances 4, 6, 8 and 10 Angstroms.
-You can download our trained models from the Zenodo link.
+You can download our trained models from the paper Zenodo link https://doi.org/10.5281/zenodo.15184302.

 ## Try a prediction by our GAT ensemble model
 To run a prediction using our GAT ensemble model (cutoffs : 4,6,8,10), please run the following commands: